TyberiusPrime/pypipegraph2/README.md

 Differences to pypipegraph

+	- FileGeneratingJobs now must take the target filename as first parameter MultiFileGeneratingJob receive either their mapping, or their list of output files.
 	- PlotJob now returns a tuple: (PlotJob, Optional(CalcJob), Optional(TableJob).
 	  This removes all the unintuitive uglyness of 'which job will depends_on add the dependency to'.